The International Nannoplankton Association

 This site was last updated, March 2016

-Encore de coccolithes - two meetings in France this year - Jurassic workshop in May and TMS Foram & Nanno Groups meeting in June.
+Encore de coccolithes - after the successful - Jurassic workshop in Lyon in May the TMS Foram & Nanno Groups meeting is coming to Angers in June.

 Our Facebook page often has the news first!